Is Watching TV in the Dark Bad for Your Eyes?

-Unfortunately, watching TV in the dark can strain your eyes.
-When you are watching television in a dark room, your eyes must constantly adjust to the different lighting.
-You may think the light on the television stays the same, but it actually changes quite a bit.
+Unfortunately, watching television in the dark can strain your eyes.
+Even though you may think you are relaxing by watching TV after a long day, in reality, your eyes have to work a lot harder if the lights are turned off while you do it.
+This is because your eyes have to constantly readjust to different levels of lighting.
+You may think the light on the television stays relatively the same throughout a show, but it actually changes quite a bit.
 The various scenes and backgrounds of the show have different lighting levels.
-To prove this, try looking at the wall opposite of the television while a show’s on.
+To prove this, try looking at the wall opposite the television while a show’s on.
 You will see many flashes of lighting level changes happening in quick succession.

-How Bad Is It for Your Eyes to Watch Television in the Dark?Eye researchers agree that eye strain can be reduced while watching television by lighting the area around the television.
-This lighting resulted in less visual discomfort, fatigue, and a quicker response in brain waves from visual cues.
-This remedy is still recommended by experts today under the term “bias lighting.”
-Bias lighting smooths out the contrast between a bright screen and a dark room, thus reducing eye strain.
+The solution to this problem is simple: You can reduce eye strain while watching your favorite show by lighting the area around the television.
+Experts call this technique “bias lighting.”
+Bias lighting will result in less visual discomfort, fatigue, and a quicker response in brain waves from visual cues.
+It smooths out the contrast between a bright screen and a dark room, thus reducing eye strain.
 You can even buy special bias lights to install behind your TV these days, which means you wouldn’t have to leave your lamps or recess lighting on while enjoying your favorite series!

-Some of us (let’s be honest, many of us!) work on our computers in the dark too.
-It is probably more commonly done by teenagers than any other age group, but it happens to all of us more than it should.
+Some of us (let’s be honest, many of us!) work on our computers in the dark, too.
+This is particularly common among teens, who like to do homework or play video games in the dark, but it happens to all of us more than it should.

-Since computer monitors and television screens are now manufactured very similarly, users are at the same risk when using a computer in the dark as they are when they watch television in the dark.
-Eye strain is a growing problem among the younger generation who spend more and more time using the computer whether it be in the light or the dark.
+Since computer monitors and television screens are now manufactured very similarly, using your computer in the dark carries the same risks as watching television in the dark.
 So, it’s important to invest in a good desk lamp and switch it on when you’re working on the computer, especially after the sun goes down.
-This will really cut down on any digital eye strain you could experience.
+This will cut down on any digital eye strain you could experience.

 If you want to read from a book or e-reader, make sure you also use a secondary light source or bias lighting.
 If you don’t want it bright, it can be a softly lit background light.
 It just needs to be strong enough to keep your eyes from straining to see the text on the screen.